fanxiaochen/fanxiaochen.github.io/_posts/2016-04-18-homogeneous-coordinates.markdown

 ---
 layout: post
-title:  "Matrix in Computer Graphics"
+title:  "Test in Computer Graphics"
 date:   2015-12-28 18:38:50
-categories: math matrix
+categories: math
 ---

 ## The Geometric Meaning of Matrix ##